otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## 5. Enums

-An enum (enumeration) is a special type that restricts a field to a fixed set of allowed values.
-Use enums when a field should only ever be one of a known list of options - for example, a status, a role, or a gender.
+An enum is a special type that restricts a field to a fixed set of allowed values.

 ### 5.1 Defining an Enum in Prisma

-Enums are defined at the top level of `schema.prisma` and referenced in models:

 ```js
 enum Gender {